 In actuality, you can get engagement on your posts even 48 hours later if you devote yourself to using the social media tips in this post.

 Algorithms reward users that are reliable, which means you need to have posting habits that a platform can learn to trust.

 This means that if you post one time one week, three times the next, then zero times the week you’re figuring out your Black Friday marketing plan, then twenty times at once to advertise ‘said plan’…NOT EVERYONE IS SEEING THOSE POSTS.

 Whether you post once a week or three times a week, make sure it’s something you can keep up with on a regular basis for the most visibility.

-As skin care makers, we have definite ‘busy seasons’ – consider what your time is like during those seasons and create a posting schedule that is manageable with that season in mind.
+As skin care makers, we have definite ‘busy seasons’ – consider what your time is like during those seasons and create a manageable posting schedule with that season in mind.

 Respect your energy and efforts by allowing the process of growth to develop in a realistic timeframe.

 Need help planning ahead?
 Check out How to Use a Content Planner for Your Skin Care Business (10-Step Guide).